COS301-SE-2024/GDPR-data-noncompliance-detector/README.md

       <p><strong>Role:</strong> Designer/Frontend Engineer</p>
     </td>
     <td style="vertical-align: top;">
-      <p>I'm a third-year BSc Information and Knowledge Systems student, adept at merging technology and business insights to create captivating social media web apps.
-Proficient in MongoDB, Angular, and React, I implement innovative solutions efficiently.
-My passion for music and design enhances user experiences, especially in projects like Echo.
+      <p>As a third-year BSc Information and Knowledge Systems student, I specialize in merging technology and business insights to craft captivating social media web apps.
+Proficient in front-end development technologies like React, Ionic, and Angular, I implement innovative solutions efficiently.
+My passion for design enhances user experiences, reflecting in my projects where I prioritize intuitive interfaces and engaging interactions.
 A natural team player, I excel in collaborative environments, leading and contributing with determination and an open mind.
-I am continuously refining my skills and I am ready to make a significant impact in technology and enterprise.</p>
+Continuously refining my skills in front-end development, I am poised to make a significant impact in technology and enterprise.</p>
     </td>
   </tr>
 </table>